 Ferries between Split and Korcula are available all year around.
 It take 2.5 hours and is 120 HRK ($18 USD) per person.

 There are also direct ferries available from Mljet and Hvar.
 Indirect ferries are available from other islands.
-If you only in Korcula for a day, the best thing that you can do for yourself is make sure that the ferry drops you off straight at Korcula Old Town and not Vela Luka – which is on the other side of the island.
+If you only in Korcula for a day, the best thing that you can do is make sure that the ferry drops you off straight at Korcula Old Town and not Vela Luka – which is on the other side of the island.
 The taxi ride from Vela Luka to the Old Town would take you 45 minutes which is some valuable time that you would miss out on exploring the island.

 What to do with one day in Korcula

 If you’re like us, you will want to make the most of your very short time in Korcula, unless of course, you’re lucky enough to be spending a few more days here.
-Here are some of the must-do activities with only one-day in Korcula.
+Here are some of the must-do activities with only one day in Korcula.

 Indulge in some Vino